Avi-Rathod/helmproj/templates/sas-bases/examples/backup/configure/README.md

 1. Copy the file `$deploy/sas-bases/examples/backup/configure/sas-scheduled-backup-all-sources-change-default-schedule.yaml`
 to a location of your choice under `$deploy/site-config`, such as `$deploy/site-config/backup`.

-2. In the copied file, Replace {{ SCHEDULE-BACKUP-CRON-EXPRESSION }} with the cron expression for the desired schedule in the copied sas-scheduled-backup-all-sources-change-default-schedule.yaml.
+2. In the copied file, Replace {{ .VALUES.SCHEDULE_BACKUP_CRON_EXPRESSION }} with the cron expression for the desired schedule in the copied sas-scheduled-backup-all-sources-change-default-schedule.yaml.

 3. Add the full path of the copied file to the transformers block of the base kustomization.yaml file (`$deploy/kustomization.yaml`).
 For example, if you